ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 Error: Unbound value Hello.mundo
 ```

-This is because we haven't changed `hello.mli`.
+This is because we haven't changed `lib/hello.mli`.
 Since it does not list `mundo`, it is therefore private.

 ## Installing and Using Modules from a Package